kate-orlova/azure-logs-tricks/README.md

 * **dependencies**
     * get the top 10 failing dependencies within a custom time range;
 * **performanceCounters**
-    * get the max number of requests a second within the last 24 hours to apps;
+    * get the max number of requests a second within the last 24 hours to apps / a custom time range;

 # Contribution
 Hope you found these KQL scripts helpful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.